ofallonlabs/saeedmirshekari/_src/blog/2022-06-11-preparing-for-success-in-your-first-data-science-job-interview.md

 thumbnail: /assets/img/uploads/interview.png
 rating: 5
 ---
-How To Prepare For Success In Your First Data Science Job Interview.

 Preparing for a data science job interview is never an overnight event.
 Data Science job interviews can bring tension and anxiety to anyone with (or even without) prior experience in a data science role.
 Every interview is a new learning process.
 To make a fantastic first impression, you'll have to adequately prepare for the interview.
 As the popular saying by  James Baker goes, “Proper Preparation Prevents Poor Performance.”